bertyhell/openwebcad/README.md

 - Edit existing lines and circles by dragging endpoints/middle points
 - Move, rotate, scale shapes
 - Align shapes to each other
-- Select line color and thickness
+- Add measurement indicators
 - Layers for drawing shapes in different layers that can be toggled on or off
 - Array copy shapes
 - Array radial copy shapes
 - Hatching and fill areas
+- gradient fills
 - Import SVG files
 - Import images
 - Export to dwg